ntustison/Histograms/Text/results2.md

 which does use N4 bias correction for preprocessing.
-We also mention that the Harvard Dataverse images used were preprocessed using N4 [@He:2019aa] which provides a third reason for its use on the University of Virginia image dataset (to maximize cross cohort consistency).
+We also mention that the Harvard Dataverse images used were preprocessed using N4 [@He:2019aa] which provides a third reason for its use on the University of Virginia image dataset (i.e., to maximize cross cohort consistency).
 In the case of the former image set, we did use the previously reported linear binning mean and standard deviation algorithm parameter values (i.e., $\mathcal{N}(0.52, 0.18)$).
 This was the only parameter difference between analyzing the two image sets.